aurimas13/Machine-Learning-Goodness/README.md

 <b> Overview </b>
 </p>
 <p align=left>
-With the start of #100DaysOfMLCode challenge this ML Goodness repository will be updated daily with some completed Jupyter notebooks, Python codes, useful ML/DL libraries, cheat codes of ML/DL, useful information such as websites, beneficial learning materials, tips and whatnot not to mention some basic and advanced Python coding.
+With the start of #100DaysOfMLCode challenge this Machine Learning Goodness repository will be updated daily with either the completed Jupyter notebooks, Python codes, ML projects, useful ML/DL libraries, cheat codes of ML/DL, useful information such as websites, beneficial learning materials, tips and whatnot not to mention some basic and advanced Python coding.
 </p>